The Roles

 Attorneys

 A bench consists of three attorneys.
-Traditionally, one opens and another closes, and each attorney directs and cross examines a witness.
+Traditionally, one opens, and another closes, and each attorney directs and cross-examines a witness.
 Attorneys study the rules of evidence and learn to argue and apply them in objection battles.
 They gain insight not only from their coaches, but also from mock trial judges, who are often retired or practicing attorneys and judges.
-Beyond the courtroom, competitors must develop case theories and prepare speeches and examinations: each team must be prepared to argue both Plaintiff/Prosecution (in a civil or criminal case, respectively) and Defense, using the same facts and case materials provided by the American Mock Trial Association (AMTA).
+Beyond the courtroom, competitors must prepare for trial by developing case theories and writing speeches and examinations for each witness, as teams must be prepared to argue both Plaintiff/Prosecution (in a civil or criminal case, respectively) and Defense, using the same facts and case materials provided by the American Mock Trial Association (AMTA).
 Though different, the role of an attorney is just as creative as that of a witness.
-Attorneys have the opportunity to bring their own style and flair to the courtroom while employing rhetoric and carefully-designed case theory to advance their arguments.
+Attorneys have the opportunity to bring their own style and flair to the courtroom while employing rhetoric and carefully designed case theory to advance their arguments.